NovatecConsulting/camunda-process-instance-migrator/README.md

 ## What limitations are there?

-The tool was developed and tested using Camunda 7.14.
+The tool was developed and tested using Camunda 7.14 and subsequently updated to Camunda 7.15 and 7.16.
 It may not work with older versions but there will be releases compatible with newer versions of Camunda Platform.

 Required Java 8.